A museum founded in 1471, on the hill where Rome began

 What are the Capitoline Museums?
 They are the oldest public museum in the world (1471), on the Capitoline Hill, with an extraordinary collection of ancient sculpture, bronzes and a picture gallery (Caravaggio, Titian).
 They occupy the palaces surrounding the square designed by Michelangelo.

-How much time do I need to visit the Capitoline Museums?
+How much time do I need?
 Two to three hours for a full visit.
-In one hour you can see the main masterpieces (Lupa Capitolina, Marcus Aurelius, the Dying Gaul) and the Tabularium with its view over the Forum.
+In about two hours you can see the main masterpieces (Lupa Capitolina, Marcus Aurelius, the Dying Gaul) and the Tabularium with its view over the Forum.

 What's the difference between the Capitoline Museums and the Vatican Museums?
 The Capitoline house Rome's civic art (ancient Roman sculpture, bronzes, a picture gallery) on the Capitoline Hill; the Vatican holds the papal collections (Sistine Chapel, Raphael Rooms) inside Vatican City.
 They're two different, complementary visits.